$\mathbf{C}^2$Former: Calibrated and Complementary Transformer for RGB-Infrared Object Detection: Related Work

-Oriented object detection refers to using rotated bounding box to represent building detectors, which can provide more accurate location of objects.
+Aerial object detection refers to using rotated bounding box to represent building detectors, which can provide more accurate location of objects.
 Xia et al. \cite{xia2018dota} construct a large-scale object detection benchmark with oriented annotations, named DOTA.
 Existing methods of building detectors based on horizontal bounding boxes are plagued by multiple objects of interest in one anchor.
-Therefore, many researches about oriented object detection \cite{ma2018arbitrary,jiang2017r2cnn,ding2019learning,shi2020orientation,zhu2020adaptive} have been presented to alleviate this problem.
-Ma et al. \cite{ma2018arbitrary} construct R-RPN to detect oriented objects by rotated proposals.
+Therefore, many researches about aerial object detection \cite{ma2018arbitrary,jiang2017r2cnn,ding2019learning,yan2022antijamming,shi2020orientation,zhu2020adaptive} have been presented to alleviate this problem.
+Ma et al. \cite{ma2018arbitrary} construct R-RPN to detect aerial objects using rotated proposals.
 Jiang et al. present $\rm{R^2}$CNN \cite{jiang2017r2cnn}, which has a horizontal region of interest (RoI) that is leveraged to predict both horizontal and rotated boxes.
 To avoid a large number of anchors, RoI Transformer \cite{ding2019learning} is proposed to transform the horizontal RoI in $\rm{R^2}$CNN into a rotated one.
 To speed up the inference time of detectors, some works \cite{yang2021r3det,han2021align,cheng2022anchor,ming2021cfc} explore one-stage and anchor-free oriented object detectors. $\rm R^3$Det \cite{yang2021r3det} and $\rm S^2$A-Net \cite{han2021align} adopt alignments between horizontal receptive fields and rotated anchors to get a better feature representation.
 Recently, GWD \cite{yang2021rethinking} and KLD \cite{yang2021learning} are proposed to use the Gaussian Wasserstein distance and KL divergence to optimize the localization of the bounding boxes, respectively.

-In this paper, we also build a two-stream oriented object detectors incorporating our proposed $\textup{C}^2$Former to perform extensive experiments.
+In recent years, utilizing RGB and infrared images for aerial object detection has also received widespread attention.
+Sun et al. \cite{sun2022drone} provide a benchmark dataset called DroneVehicle for RGB-IR vehicle detection.
+On the basis of this dataset, a novel and lightweight detector named CMAFF \cite{qingyun2022cross} has been proposed to perform multispectral feature fusion.
+To further improve vehicle detection performance at nighttime, Gao et al. \cite{gao2022gf} present a vehicle detection-driven RGB and infrared image fusion method called GF-detection.
+Furthermore, Yuan et al. \cite{yuan2022translation} observe the weak misalignment problem in DroneVehicle and introduce a TSRA module to calibrate two modality features.
+Recently, the auxiliary super-resolution branch proposed by \cite{zhang2023superyolo} has been introduced into RGB-IR objecrt detection, which can effectively distinguish small objects.
+In this paper, we also build the two-stream aerial object detector incorporating our proposed $\textup{C}^2$Former to perform complementary feature fusion.